DSC-SPIDAL/harp/website/content/docs/harpdaal/handson.md

 * Broadcast & Reduce
 * Push-Pull

-All of the operations will take in two arguments, 1) *cenTable* at harp side, 2) partial results computed from DAAL; Internally, the data is retrieved from DAAL partial results and communicated by Harp.
+All of the operations will take in two arguments, 1) *cenTable* at harp side, 2) partial results obtained from DAAL; Internally, the data is retrieved from DAAL partial results and communicated by Harp.

-In Regroup & Allgather operation, it first combines the same centroid from different mappers and re-distribute them to mappers with a specified order.
-After average operation on the centroids, an allgather operation lets every mapper get a complete copy of the averaged centroids data.
+In Regroup & Allgather operation, it first combines the same centroid from different mappers and re-distributes them to mappers by a specified order.
+After averaging the centroids, an allgather operation makes every mapper get a complete copy of the averaged centroids.

 ```java
 comm_regroup_allgather(cenTable, pres);
 ```

 In Allreduce operation, the centroids are reduced and copied to every mapper.
-Then an average operation apply to them on each mapper to get the results.
+Then an average operation applies to them on each mapper.

 ```java
 comm_allreduce(cenTable, pres);
 ```

-In Broadcast & Reduce, it first reduces centroids to a single mapper (master mapper), where the average operation applied.
+In Broadcast & Reduce, it first reduces centroids to a single mapper (master mapper), where the average operation applies.
 It then broadcasts the averaged centroids data to every other mapper.

 ```java
 comm_broadcastreduce(cenTable, pres);
 ```

-In push-pull operation, it first pushes centroids data from *cenTable* of local mapper to a *globalTable*, which is consistent across all the mappers.
+In push-pull, it first pushes centroids data from *cenTable* of local mapper to a *globalTable*, which is distributed across all the mappers.
 It then applies the average operation on *globalTable* from each mapper, and finally, pull the results from *globalTable* to update the local *cenTable*.

 ```java
 Table<DoubleArray> globalTable = new Table<DoubleArray>(0, new DoubleArrPlus());
 comm_push_pull(cenTable, globalTable, pres);
 ```

 After finishing each iteration, call the *printTable* to check the centroids result

 ```java
 //for iteration i, check 10 first centroids, each
 //centroid prints out first 10 dimension